OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 }
 ```

-We have to add the code to handle this `SetInitialSavings` intent.
+We have to add code to handle this `SetInitialSavings` intent.

 #### Verify the current code can be build
 First verify that the code compiles and all tests are working by running: